bolt/docs/docs/howto/transform-repeaters-to-sets-and-collections.md

 Thus, the block field combined three functionalities:
 * Allow Editors to add multiple instances of a field (repeat fields)
 * Group sub-fields together under one parent field
-* Alllow Editors to manually select which of the available blocks to repeat
+* Allow Editors to manually select which of the available blocks to repeat

 In Bolt 4, these three functionalities are provided by two distinct fields:
 * The `collection` field allows sub-fields to be repeated (but does not restrict)